tsnm1/SKMSD/README.md

 combined with the Simultaneous Knockoff method to address variable selection in multi-source data.

+The research conducted in this project is based on the preprint paper titled “SKMCD: A Novel Knockoff Method for Empowering Multi-Source Count Data”.

 ## Installation

 You can install the development version of SKMSD from